"Prognosis? It's about six months. I'm sorry."

 The course generated just $67 in revenues from 1/1/2017 to 3/31/2017.
 I've decided to keep it free as a result.

-I am a real estate and startup business consultant based out of Los Angeles CA.
+I am a real estate consultant and startup advisor based out of Los Angeles CA.

 Previously, I was Head of Marketing Analytics at the Panda Restaurant Group after first serving as a senior financial analyst leading real estate and new store underwriting efforts.